jperalta1989/nofraud_connect/README.md

 ## Admin Panel Special Configuration

-### Model/Config/Source/EnabledPaymentMethods.php
+### Model\Config\Source\EnabledPaymentMethods
 -------------------------------------------------

-This class only defines a `toOptionArray()` function.
-It serves to provide a list of enabled payment methods for the "Screened Payment Methods" multiselect option in the Admin Config.
+This class only defines a single public function, and serves as the Source Model for the "Screened Payment Methods" Config field.

+#### EnabledPaymentMethods public function toOptionArray()

 The way this array is constructed is less important than the format of the output.